hadis98/NutriChat/README.md

 ## Reproducing the research artifacts

 A full rerun requires hosted model access and may not be bit-for-bit deterministic.
-Generated outputs are written to `results/`, which is currently excluded from Git; the paper and this README contain the frozen aggregate results.
+Generated outputs are written to `results/`.
+The paper and this README contain the frozen aggregate results.

 Suggested notebook order: